erichoracek/Motif/README.md

 ### Property appliers

-Next, we'll create the _property appliers_ needed to "apply" this theme to our interface elements.
-Most of the time, Motif is able to figure out how to apply your theme properties automatically by matching Motif property names to Objective-C class property names.
-However, in the case of some properties, you'll have to declare how you'd like a property to be applied yourself.
-To do this, you register a theme property applier in the `initialize` method of a category.
+Next, we'll create the _property appliers_ necessary to apply this theme to our interface elements.
+Most of the time, Motif is able to figure out how to apply the theme properties automatically by matching Motif property names to Objective-C class property names.
+However, in the case of some properties, we have to declare how we'd like a property to be applied ourselves.
+To do this, we'll register our necessary theme property appliers in the `initialize` method of a few categories.

 The first set of property appliers we've created is on `UIView`: